victorian-socialists/civicrm-stripe/docs/recur.md

 1. Stripe.com will cancel the subscription, send a webhook to your site and the recurring contribution will be marked as "Cancelled" in CiviCRM.

 ![Cancel Subscription in CiviCRM](/images/backend_cancelrecur.png)

+## Recurring statuses

+Recurring contributions start in the status "Pending".

+The Stripe subscription status is mapped to the recurring contribution status as follows:

+STATUS_INCOMPLETE => Pending
+STATUS_ACTIVE => In Progress
+STATUS_TRIALING => In Progress
+STATUS_PAST_DUE => Overdue
+STATUS_CANCELED / STATUS_UNPAID / STATUS_INCOMPLETE_EXPIRED => Cancelled